-- 5.2 One of the main characteristics of useful financial information is that it is relevant.
+- One of the main characteristics of useful financial information is that it is relevant.
 Information should thus have the potential to make a difference when deciding to provide resources to an entity (e.g. by buying shares in the entity or providing a loan) and when assessing the stewardship of the entity's management. - 5.3 When assessing whether to provide resources to an entity, the future cash flows that would be received from the entity in return (the expected cash flows), would often be considered together with the uncertainty related to this expectation (the variance in expected cash flows).
-Relevant information is thus information that can make a difference in the assessment of the future cash flows. - 5.4 When it comes to providing information useful for predicting future cash flows, the following observations could be made: - It could be argued that the most useful information for making predictions about a) the expected future cash flows should reflect how the pension obligation would be settled.
+Relevant information is thus information that can make a difference in the assessment of the future cash flows. - When it comes to providing information useful for predicting future cash flows, the following observations could be made: - (a) It could be argued that the most useful information for making predictions about the expected future cash flows should reflect how the pension obligation would be settled.
 None of the approaches reflect this.
 Similar to the approach included in IAS 19 the approach under which the expected return is set to equal the discount factor and the Fulfilment Value approach reflects an estimate of the resources needed to fulfil the obligation to the employee, and not the amount that the entity would pay to transfer the obligation and the associated risks to a third party.
 The approaches reflect how most pension obligations are settled, but may not always reflect the most likely manner of settlement for all plans.
 In addition, under the approach which estimates future benefits by capping the expected return to the discount rate, there may be situations where the measurement of the pension obligation is (is not) based on the guaranteed return even though it is expected that the actual return will be higher (lower) than the guaranteed return.
-The Fair Value approach would also not reflect how the pension obligation is likely to be settled.
-As noted above, the Fair Value approach presented in this Discussion Paper is a modified Fair Value approach.
-A 'pure' fair value model would reflect what an entity would need to pay to an external party to take over the pension obligation - which would not necessarily represent the outflow of resources the entity would incur if it settles the pension plan directly with the employee. - b) If the variance in reported profit or loss over time should be an indicator of the variance of the expected net cash inflows, economic covariances that impact future cash flows should be reflected in the measurement of assets and liabilities (that will be reflected in profit or loss).
-For the pension plans considered in this Discussion Paper, the promised benefits depend on the return on plan assets if this is higher than the minimum guaranteed return.
-In these cases, the only cash outflows occur when the employer is making its contribution.
-Accordingly, fluctuations in profit or loss resulting from different measurement of the pension assets and the pension obligation.
-The covariance between plan assets and the pension obligation is best reflected under the Fair Value approach and the Fulfilment Value approach.
-The covariance will be less visible when the model under which the expected return is capped to the discount rate.
-However, even this approach would better reflect the covariance than when the requirements for defined benefit obligations included in IAS 19 is applied for the types of pension plans included in the scope of this Discussion Paper.
+The Fair Value Based approach would also not reflect how the pension obligation is likely to be settled.
+As noted above, the Fair Value Based approach presented in this Discussion Paper is a modified Fair Value Based approach.
+A 'pure' fair value model would reflect what an entity would need to pay to an external party to take over the pension obligation - which would not necessarily represent the outflow of resources the entity would incur if it settles the pension plan directly with the employee.